chochain/eForthChip/README.md

 * work in progress (inner, comma, pusher)

 ## Is it time for another Forth Chip?
-* [this conversation](https://groups.google.com/g/comp.lang.forth/c/6adve-Z1ppU) sort of seal the fate of this project.
+* [This Google conversation](https://groups.google.com/g/comp.lang.forth/c/6adve-Z1ppU) sort of seal the fate of this project.
+And, the answer is NOT REALLY!

 ## Outer Interpreter block diagram
   <img src="./img/forthsuper_outer_arch.png" width='600px'>